joshbegley/nyt-latest/README.md

 **A Plan to Stop the Far Right**\
-`The German chancellor and his center-left coalition partners are trying to hold off far-right challengers.
-And they have a blueprint.`\
+`The German chancellor and his center-left coalition partners are trying to hold off populist challengers.
+And they have a road map.`\
 https://www.nytimes.com/2026/07/07/world/germany-afd-centrist-far-right-le-pen-farage.html

 **Marine Le Pen Announces 2027 French Presidential Bid**\